 This is one of the most famous passages of scripture in both the Christian and Hebraic traditions, and many have dwelt in it and have been comforted by it over the centuries.
-As we dwell in it, we are Published by the Office of Communication of The Episcopal Church, 815 Second Avenue, New York, N.Y.
-10017 comforted by the pastoral images and the feeling and knowledge that God will be with us in our most desperate hours.
+As we dwell in it, we are comforted by the pastoral images and the feeling and knowledge that God will be with us in our most desperate hours.